NP-completeness: Intermediate problems

 The Subgraph Isomorphism problem is NP-complete.
 The graph isomorphism problem is suspected to be neither in P nor NP-complete, though it is in NP.
 This is an example of a problem that is thought to be hard, but is not thought to be NP-complete.
 This class is called NP-Intermediate problems and exists if and only if P≠NP.

 Solving NP-complete problems

 At present, all known algorithms for NP-complete problems require time that is superpolynomial in the input size.
-The vertex cover problem has $O(1.2738^k + nk)$ for some $k>0$ and it is unknown whether there are any faster algorithms.

 The following techniques can be applied to solve computational problems in general, and they often give rise to substantially faster algorithms: